Metadrop/ddev-mkdocs/README.md

 ### View the documentation

-Mkdocs documentation can be accesed in https://${PROJECT_NAME}.ddev.site:9005
+MkDocs documentation can be accessed in https://${PROJECT_NAME}.ddev.site:9005